everx-labs/DeBot-IS-consortium/Info/README.md

     key: bytes - (10-20 ch.) short description, e.g. "Work with DePools"

-    author: bytes - utf-8 string with name of author of DeBot, e.g. "Nikita Monakhov"
+    author: bytes - utf-8 string with name of author of DeBot, e.g. "Ivan Ivanov".

     support: address - Free TON address of author for questions and donations